dhruvi93/Qwen_OCR_Gujarati_Text/README.md

 5. **Prepare data collator and trainer:**
    - Use a custom collate function to batch images and texts.
+   - Use `peft`s methons like `LoRA` for to prepare a model for training on constrained compute resources.
-   - Use `trl.SFTTrainer` or HuggingFace `Seq2SeqTrainer` for training.
+   - Use `trl.SFTTrainer` for training.

 6. **Start training:**
    ```python